Edit the firmware

 You can use the same script used to flash the bootloader (

-The script will leave a copy of the compiled software in UF2 format called SAM_firmware.uf2 you can use this file to reflash your kit without compiling it again.
+A copy of the compiled software in UF2 format called SAM_firmware.uf2 will remain in the bin folder.
+You can use this file to reflash your kit without compiling it again.

 If you want to install the firmware manually (or you had some problem with the build script) just follow this steps: